bcgov/healthgateway/.github/pull_request_template.md

 -   [ ] Unit Tests Updated
 -   [ ] Functional Tests Updated
 -   [ ] Not Required

-### Steps to Reproduce

-If this is a bug, please provide details on how to reproduce the code.

 ### UI Changes